 If you’ve been in a vehicle accident—our sympathies.
 No matter who is at fault or what the outcome is, collisions are always stressful and can be costly.
 Exactly how we bear those costs, however, seems to be a matter of great confusion.

-One particular point of misunderstanding is how deductibles work if the accident wasn’t your fault.
+One particular point of misunderstanding is how deductibles work in a case of Not At Fault Accident in Ontario.
 It’s a question we hear time and time again.
 The short answer is: it depends on a few things.
 The determination of whether or not you’ll be responsible for the deductible relies on a number of factors.

 Direct Compensation Property Damage and You